ShantanuJhaveri/LM-Intro_ML/README.md

 - Introduction to Machine Learning (CSCI 467)
 - Introduction to Artificial Intellegence (CSCI 360)
 - Artificial Intellegence for Design Applications (ACAD 499)
+## Background
+Previous python basics and basic knowledge can be found in [this repo](https://github.com/ShantanuJhaveri/LM-Python_Basics)